JakeWharton/ActionBarSherlock/README.md

  * `sample-hcgallery/` - Honeycomb gallery sample from Android 3.0.
  * `sample-shakespeare/` - A port of the Shakespeare fragments demo from the API demos which has been converted to use this library.
+ * `sample-styled/` - Styled action bar sample from the Android Developer Blog.

 You can also download pre-built .apks for each of these samples from the [project download page][9] for demonstration.